-To ensure that public open space and associated recreational facilities are accessible by walking, cycling and public transport, as appropriate to their position within the open space hierarchy set out in Table 8.1 and include safe bicycle parking spaces at appropriate locations.
+To ensure that public open space and associated recreational facilities are accessible by walking, cycling and public transport, as appropriate to their position within the open space hierarchy set out in Table 8.1.

-To support the development of passive recreation within open spaces, such as walking trails, seating provision and areas which provide for passive amenity / hobbies, and visual interest.
+To support the development of passive recreation within open spaces, such as walking trails, seating provision and areas which provide for passive amenity/hobbies, and visual interest.